person wearing a safety vest, hard hat with a head lamp attached, a face mask and gloves while using equipment for underground analysis

 Source: 2021 Census

-Work in this occupation is typically performed in a structured environment, such as an office or school, or an outdoor work environment where the worker is exposed to various weather conditions.
+Work in this occupation is often performed in a structured environment such as an office or school.
+Geological engineers may also visit outdoor work sites, where they are exposed to a variety of weather conditions.

 Career Pathways